PaleSkinnySwede/threathunter-chronicles.github.io/_posts/2025-06-02-how-to-virtualise-sequoia.md

 ## Introduction

 _Some adventures begin with a stray command, a corrupted ISO, or an innocent ‘what if?’ at 2AM.
-SideQuests is where we document the glorious tangents: the odd tools, offbeat projects, and unsolicited technical revelations that make life worth scripting.
+Side Quests is where we document the glorious tangents: the odd tools, offbeat projects, and unsolicited technical revelations that make life worth scripting.
 No XP guaranteed, but an adventure more enlightening than the main plot.
 Loot optional._

-# Let the SideQuest Begin
+# Let the Side Quest Begin

-In this first episode in the _SideQuest_ category, I’m diving into how I managed to install macOS 15 Sequoia in VMware Fusion 13 on my six year old Intel MacBook Pro.
+In this first episode in the _Side Quest_ category, I’m diving into how I managed to install macOS 15 Sequoia in VMware Fusion 13 on my six year old Intel MacBook Pro.

 ![The Side Quest](/assets/img/blog/2025-06-02-sidequest-01/ThreatHunter%20Chronicles%20SideQuest%2001.png)